 Notwithstanding, Ms. Kosgei went out at the tail-end of the men’s lead pack with opponents Nancy Kiprop and two-time past Honolulu champ Joyce Chepkirui.
 Granted, conditions by Honolulu standards were quite nice, 71F, 78% humidity, and light NNW breezes at 5 mph.
 Still, 5:01 at the mile, 9:37 at 3K!?
 That’s sub-2:13 pace.

 Though she adjusted to pass halfway in 1:11:50, Kosgei soon disposed of Chepkirui, then Kiprop at 25K.
 She cranked through a rain squall around Hawaii Kai, then filled her sails down the highway home.
 The last half dropped in 1:10:25, including the long grade up to and climb over Diamond Head in the final miles.
 She lit the last 10K in 33:16, bringing a glow to the dawning Pacific off her left shoulder.

-Wanjiru’s headlong effort in Beijing led to an Olympic record, in London to a brave victory.
-But together they changed the relationship between racers and the distance, stripping the distance of its mystique and giving marathoners everywhere a shot of courage at starting lines around the world.
+Wanjiru’s headlong effort in Beijing led to an Olympic record; in London, to a brave victory.
+Together they changed the relationship between racers and the distance, stripping the distance of its mystique and giving marathoners everywhere a shot of courage at starting lines around the world.